Trump again attacks Amazon, alleging 'Post Office scam'

 Only two days after attacking Amazon's business practices via Twitter, President Donald Trump is at it again.

-On Saturday morning, Trump sent off a pair of tweets calling Amazon's use of the US Postal Service a "scam" and swiping at the company's lobbying efforts.
+On Saturday morning, Trump sent off a pair of tweets (embedded below) calling Amazon's use of the US Postal Service a "scam" and swiping at the company's lobbying efforts.

 Amazon and its CEO, Jeff Bezos, have been frequent targets of Trump's attacks, with the president arguing that the company isn't paying its fair share in state and local taxes and is gaining an unfair advantage by using the US Postal Service to deliver its packages.
 Trump is widely seen as targeting the company because Bezos owns The Washington Post, which has reported critically on the president.

-Bigger companies are usually the only ones with the logistics capabilities to do postal injections, and the practice does save them money.
-Some argue that the practice essentially acts as a government subsidy for Amazon and other shippers.
-Others say Amazon, one of the Postal Service's biggest customers, is a benefit for the agency.

-Regardless, it's misleading for the president to call postal injections "a scam."
-Additionally, Trump's previous assertions that Amazon pays little to nothing in state and local taxes are inaccurate.

 Trump on Saturday also mentioned that Amazon is amping up its lobbying spending, which is true.
 But he said The Washington Post is part of that lobbying operation and should register as such.
-The Post is a news publication and is not directly involved in lobbying for Amazon.
+The Post is a news publication and isn't directly involved in lobbying for Amazon.

 First published March 31, 7:04 a.m.
 PT.